dadolun95/magento2-sendinblue/README.md

 # [Sendinblue](http://sendinblue.com/) Extension for Magento 2

+## ATTENTION
+This module is not stable.
+We're working to make it works :)

 ## Features
   * With the Sendinblue plugin, you can find everything you need to easily and efficiently send your email & SMS campaigns to your prospects and customers.
   * Synchronize your subscribers with Sendinblue (subscribed and unsubscribed contacts)